RaviTambade/TAP/FAQ.md

 <details>
 <summary>Cay you help me get a tech job after I graduate?</summary>
 Yes!
 With Transflower you’ll receive life time access to our career support and alumni network.
 You’ll start working on your job hunt, and job-ready skills on week one!
 We support our students from the time they learn their very first line of code until they find a career they’ll love, even after they graduate!
 Strong network of students, companies who learned from  our mentor would help in getting connected.
-Your performance , commitment  matters a lot for taking advantages of these Job hunt assurance.
+Your performance , commitment  matters a lot for taking advantages of these Job hunt opportunities.
 </details>
 <details>
 <summary>Will Transflower guarantee I'll get a job?</summary>